ChrLipp/notes-import/readme.md

 length of the data, so you will get only the first 27 chars or so of the note.

 I decided to port the code to Java (ok, to Groovy) to be able to fix that.
-I could have adopted the perl script but I thought I have to strip also the HTML fragments, but this was an error.
+I could have adopted the perl script but I thought I will have to strip the HTML fragments, but this was wrong.
 In the new format, there are no HTML fragments any more.
+Anyway, even if I used it only once, the script evolved based on feedback.

 ## Usage